Something broke between February and August 2025, and I have receipts.

 5. Document Your Design Decisions

-Why This Actually Makes Human Designers More Valuable
+Why This Makes Human Designers More Valuable

 Here’s the paradox: AI model collapse is making human creative judgment more valuable, not less.

-As AI tools degrade, the ability to:
+As AI design tools degrade, the ability to:

-- Understand why something feels off
+Understand why something feels off — Model collapse creates specific patterns of wrongness

 These skills become premium.
 Because AI can’t do them — it can only recognize patterns in its training data.
 And its training data is getting worse.